Starlix Side Effects

 Generic Name: nateglinide

-Note: This page contains side effects data for the generic drug nateglinide.
-It is possible that some of the dosage forms included below may not apply to the brand name Starlix.
+Note: This document contains side effect information about nateglinide.
+Some of the dosage forms listed on this page may not apply to the brand name Starlix.

 For the Consumer